 I've come late to 1984; it's well into the second week of a season that was sold out two weeks before opening.
 Most of the reviews are in and they are unusually fulsome in their praise for a local production.
 I'm certainly not going to be different in that regard.

-Orwell's horror story of a society diseased by totalitarianism (of either the left or right variety) has been adapted for this production by two of Shake and Stir's Artistic Directorate: Nelle Lee and Nick Skubij.
+1984 is a cracker of a production - intelligent and theatrically clever as are all of Michael Futcher's creations as stage director.Orwell's horror story of a society diseased by totalitarianism (of either the left or right variety) has been adapted for this production by two of Shake and Stir's Artistic Directorate: Nelle Lee and Nick Skubij.
 Both Ms Lee and Mr Skubij are part of the first-rate onstage cast of five which also includes Ross Balbuziente, Hugh Parker and Bryan Probets, who is truly excellent as the hapless and doomed Winston Smith.
 His skull-like image and haunted eyes are projected large on the huge screen that backs and enlarges the stage action.
 It complements that of Big Brother and, for those who know the novel, is used in a device at play's conclusion that perfectly captures the tragedy of Orwell's novel.
 The production also features screen and audio appearances from Alexander Butt, Veronica Neave, Naomi Price, Matthew Welsh and Walt Webster.
 Continue reading Review: 1984 – Shake and Stir at QPAC Cremorne Theatre